heuer/segno-quark/README.rst

 Usage
 -----

-One installed, the quark is automatically detected as `Segno`_ plugin and therefore available via ``qrcode.to_XXX(...)``.
+Once installed, the quark is automatically detected as `Segno`_ plugin and therefore available via ``qrcode.to_XXX(...)``.